MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 3. Delete the SMSCFG.INI file from the Windows folder on the reference computer.

 4. Remove any certificates that are stored in the local computer store on the reference computer.
-For example, if you use public key infrastructure (PKI) certificates, before you image the computer, remove the certificates in the **Personal** store for **Computer** and **User**.
+For example, if you use PKI certificates, before you image the computer, remove the certificates in the **Personal** store for **Computer** and **User**.

 5. If the clients are installed in a different Configuration Manager hierarchy than that of the reference computer, remove the trusted root key from the reference computer.